 An introduction to contemporary public health principles and practice addressing the history, philosophy and scope of public health practice with emphasis on current organization and administration of programs, recent developments and trends, public health law and regulations and the interface of public and other health related systems.
 Prerequisite: Permission of instructor.
 LEC.

-PRVM 815 Surveillance and Control of Infectious Disease (3)
+PRVM 815 Infectious Disease Epidemiology (3)

 PRVM 875 Management of Public Health Data (3)

 Basic data and computing knowledge and skills to persons working in public health and clinical research fields.
 Data set building and maintenance, data analysis, descriptive epidemiology.
 Statistics limited.
 SAS, Epi-Info, SPSS, Kansas Integrated Public Health System (KIPHS), EXCEL and ACCESS.